nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - when the `includeFullRecord` parameter is not set:

-  - no clinical information shall be returned
+  - clinical information shall be returned in response to the other Parameters listed below

 - when the `includeFullRecord` parameter is set: